jeremiahbuddha/ekf/Readme.md

 Now I need to:

-X Modify my "observer" to also log the STM values.
+- X Modify my "observer" to also log the STM values.
-X Understand what the STM values are (do they map me just back to the previous time step, or all the way back to the epoch?)
-   * NOTE: I Think they map all the way back to the epoch.
+- X Understand what the STM values are (do they map me just back to the previous time step, or all the way back to the epoch?)
+They map all the way back to the epoch.
-X Get a printStatePartials() method working on my Motion.
+- X Get a printStatePartials() method working on my Motion.
-X Multiply the "partials" matrix in OdeintHelper ( which is really the A matrix ) by the STM part of the state vector to get the derivative of the STM.
+- X Multiply the "partials" matrix in OdeintHelper ( which is really the A matrix ) by the STM part of the state vector to get the derivative of the STM.
-X Verify partials at t=10 against python version.
+- X Verify partials at t=10 against python version.
 - Implement the partials of state wrt J2, Cd, etc in my Action classes.
 - Start working on my filter (in the knowlege class)
 - Write some unit tests?